brycewray/hugo-site/content/posts/2023/02/get-good-git-info-even-hosts-gui.md

 done
 ```

-**Note**: This will work fine in macOS or Linux; but, if you're using Windows, you'll need to run it in [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+**Note**: This will work fine in macOS or Linux; but, if you're using Windows, you'll need to run it in [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).\
+Also, be aware that using `git log`, as this script does, is slow and tends to be pretty rough on your CPU, getting only more so as the size of the examined repo grows.
 {.box}

 Then, after you've [given it the necessary file permissions](https://kb.iu.edu/d/abdb), run it: